 Chimichurri Origins

-Since cauliflower is not fatty like the steak, I have toned down the vinegar part of this sauce so that it just provides enough tang without it being overly tart.
+Since cauliflower is not fatty like the steak, I have toned down the vinegar in this recipe so that it just provides enough tang without it being overly tart.
 The result, I think, is absolutely delicious!
 Obviously since it is just vegetables with a herby sauce, it’s also supremely healthy but it’s so deliciously moreish that you won’t even notice that you’re guzzling down such a healthy option!

 Basic Instructions